DreaminDani/desandoval-blog/content/posts/2022-11-11_Bookmark-Beat-EP11.md

 Video games have played a huge part in my life.
 They've changed the way I see the world and told stories I would have otherwise never heard.
 Yet, despite being a [$200 billion industry](https://www.statista.com/outlook/dmo/digital-media/video-games/worldwide), they are still viewed as a niche sub-culture.
 Clive Thompson, writer at NYTimes and Wired, has some explanation for that in his recent Medium article, [Why Games Criticism Never Went Mainstream](https://clivethompson.medium.com/why-games-criticism-never-went-mainstream-d95ea346d423).

-I find it interesting that, despite writing for two of the biggest tech columns in the world, he still had to post this reflection on his personal blog.
+I find it interesting that, despite writing for two of the biggest tech columns in the world, Clive still had to post this reflection on his personal blog.
 Games are art.
-But they're also different than other forms of art - since they require significantly more participation than paintings, movies or theater.
+But they're also different than other mediums - since they require significantly more participation than paintings, movies or theater.

 It's certainly something that deserves more discussion... perhaps another time 😉

 ---

-No tweet of the week this week.
+There will be no tweet of the week this week.
 I'm taking a break from consuming Twitter (perhaps indefinitely), given the amount of drama on the platform.

 ---